SlowLogicBoy/SlowLogicBoy.github.io/_posts/2020-12-06-ESP-01-Relay-module-nonsense.md

 ---
 layout: post
 title:  "ESP-01 Wifi Relay module"
+categories:
+  - ESPHome
+  - Electronics
+tags:
+  - ESP8266-01
+  - ESP-01
+  - ESPHome
-categories: ESPHome Electronics
+  - Electronics
-tags: ESP8266-01 ESP-01 ESPHome Electronics Relay
+  - Relays
 ---

 If you don't have this, don't buy.
 It's a hassle to control, you occupy 2 pins when you can control simple relay with a single pin.